lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 ## Goodness achieved

-We went back to the drawing board and designed our signals, and:
+We went back to the drawing board, and:

 * Put the logic for computing the `ProgramState` in a better part of the program.
 * Avoided a set of problems entirely, by recognizing the usefulness of Elm's discrete signals and signal manipulation.